-The Board will meet no less than two times annually.
+The Board will meet one to four times annually.
 The DFO may call additional meetings in connection with special needs for advice.
 Individuals may nominate themselves or others.
 Any individual or organization may nominate one or more persons to serve on the Board.
 Nominations will not be accepted without a complete resume.
 The following information must accompany all nominations for the individual to be considered for a position:

-1. The position(s) for which the nominee wishes to be considered;
+1. The position(s) for which the individual wishes to be considered;

-2. The nominee's first, middle, and last name;
+2. The individual's first, middle, and last name;

 5. Email address;